Derek Sivers & Ariel Hyatt on Crafting The Perfect Pitch Pt 2 – Video

 The more detailed an understanding you have of your audience, the easier it will be to hone your pitch and then build out your signature story.
 “Hillbilly Flamenco” Is NOT for everybody, but as discussed by Derek in this video, as your pitch becomes a more specific, the more doors will open.

-So understanding your crowd and how to direct connect to them is crucial.
+So understanding your crowd and how to directly connect to them is crucial.
 This means knowing key things like:

 Demographic (age, gender location)